robosac333/Weni_Chatbot/README.md

 # Weni_Chatbot
-Created an AI Agent using AWS Bedrock, capable of automatically creating other agents from an API documentation.
+Created an AI Agent using AWS Bedrock, capable of automatically creating other agent chatbot answering questions related to an API Documentation.

-To enlist an api, along with the API key, you need to add the api to the test_apis dictionary in the utilities.py file.
 ## Overview
-The current setup uses the Claude 3 Sonnet Bedrock model to generate the child agent.
+The current setup uses the Anthropic Claude 3 Sonnet Bedrock agent to generate a Titan Text G1 - Express Bedrock agent creating an interactive chatbot!!

-The child agent is able to call the OpenWeatherMap API to get the current weather data for a city.
-It makes different api calls referring to the API documentation for the current weather data.

-The Claude Mother agent has been prompt engineered to generate an executable python code with no errors.
+Based on the user query and the input API Documentation, the Claude main agent has been prompt engineered to generate an executable python code with no errors.
-It writes the code to a file called child_agent.py which can be executed using simple python commands to get the weather data for a city.
+It writes the code to a file called child_agent.py which can be executed to generate a chatbot answering questions pertaining to the functionality demanded by the user.

-Currently, I am configuring the app to just write the child agent to a file and not execute it so that the invigilator can execute the code and test the weather agent.
+The app has two configurations to run the main agent.

+1. Run the app as it is if you are sure if everything is configured correctly.
+2. When configuring the app for the first time, run the test_automation.ipynb file to check if:
+- The api-doc is retrievable from the API Documentation URL.
+- The LLM requests from bedrock are working fine.
+- The Claude main agent is able to generate the executable python code with no errors.

 ## Steps

+To set up the app, follow the steps below:

 ### 1. Create a conda environment
 ```
 conda create -n weni python=3.10